JuliaLang/julia/doc/manual/modules.rst

 ---------------------

 If a name is qualified (e.g. ``Base.sin``), then it can be accessed even if it is not exported.
 This is often useful when debugging.
+It can also have methods added to it by using the qualified name as the function name.
+However, due to syntactic ambiguities that arise, if you wish to add methods to a function in a different module whose name contains only symbols, such as an operator, ``Base.+`` for example, you must use ``Base.:+`` to refer to it.
+If the operator is more than one character in length you must surround it in brackets, such as: ``Base.:(==)``.

 Macro names are written with ``@`` in import and export statements, e.g.
 ``import Mod.@mac``.
 Macros in other modules can be invoked as ``Mod.@mac``